awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ### Source IP address conditions<a name="source-ip-conditions"></a>

 You can use source IP address conditions to configure rules that route requests based on the source IP address of the request\.
 The IP address must be specified in CIDR format\.
 You can use both IPv4 and IPv6 addresses\.
 Wildcard characters are not supported\.
+You cannot specify the `255.255.255.255/32` CIDR for the source IP rule condition\.

 If a client is behind a proxy, this is the IP address of the proxy, not the IP address of the client\.